dashayushman/dashayushman.github.io/_posts/2017-08-19-neural-language-model.md

 # **7. Inference**
 The story does not get over after you train the model.
 We need to understand how to make inference using this trained model.
-Well honestly, this model is not even close to trained.
-We used just one article from Wikipedia to train this Language Model so we cannot expect it to be good.
+Well honestly, this model is not even close to a good Language Model (one that represents the LangWe used just one article from Wikipedia to train this Language Model so we cannot expect it to be good.
 The idea was to realise the steps required actually build a Language Model from scratch.
 Now let us look at how to make an inference from the model that we just trained.

-## **7.1 Log Probability of a Sequence **
+## **7.1 Log Probability of a Sequence**
-Given a new sequence of terms, we would like to know the probability of the occurance of this sequence in the Language.
-We make use of our trained model (which we assume to be a represenattion of the Langauge) and calculate the n-gram probabilities and aggregate them to find a final probability score.
+Given a new sequence of terms, we would like to know the probability of the occurrence of this sequence in the Language.
+We make use of our trained model (which we assume to be a representation of the Langauge) and calculate the n-gram probabilities and aggregate them to find a final probability score.

 ```python